jenkinsci/electricflow-plugin/README.md

-# CloudBees CD/RO
+# CloudBees CD

-CloudBees Continuous Deployment and Release Orchestration (CD/RO) is an enterprise-grade DevOps release automation platform that simplifies provisioning, building, and releasing multi-tiered applications.
+CloudBees Continuous Deployment and Release Orchestration (CD/RO), formerly CloudBees CD, is an enterprise-grade DevOps release automation platform that simplifies provisioning, building, and releasing multi-tiered applications.
 Our model-driven approach for managing environments and applications